carlst99/IntraMessenger/README.md

 **Subscribing/Unsubscribing**

-To subscribe to the message stream, use the `IntraMessenger.Subscribe` method
+To subscribe to the message delegate, use the `IntraMessenger.Subscribe` method

 ```c#
 /// <summary>